Bangladesh Liberation War: Operation Searchlight

 A planned military pacification carried out by the Pakistan Army—codenamed Operation Searchlight—started on 25 March 1971 to curb the Bengali independence movement by taking control of the major cities on 26 March, and then eliminating all opposition, political or military, within one month.
-The Pakistani state used anti-Bihari violence by Bengalis in early March to justify launching Operation Searchlight.
+The Pakistani state used anti-Bihari violence by Bengalis in early March to justify Operation Searchlight.

 Before the beginning of the operation, all foreign journalists were systematically deported from East Pakistan.

 The main phase of Operation Searchlight ended with the fall of the last major town in Bengali hands in mid-May.
-The operation also began the 1971 Bangladesh genocide.
-These systematic killings served only to enrage the Bengalis, which ultimately resulted in the secession of East Pakistan later in the same year.
-Bangladeshi media and reference books in English have published casualty figures which vary greatly, from 5,000 to 35,000 in Dacca, and 200,000 to 3,000,000 for Bangladesh as a whole, although independent researchers, including the British Medical Journal, have put forward the figure ranging from between 125,000 and 505,000.
+The operation also began the Bangladesh genocide.
+These systematic killings served only to enrage the Bengalis, resulting in East Pakistan's secession later that year.
+Bangladeshi media and reference books in English have published casualty figures that vary greatly, from 5,000 to 35,000 in Dacca, and 300,000 to 3,000,000 for Bangladesh as a whole.
+Independent researchers, including the British Medical Journal, have put forward figures ranging from 125,000 to 505,000.
 American political scientist Rudolph Rummel puts total deaths at 1.5 million.
-The atrocities have been referred to as acts of genocide.
+The atrocities have been called acts of genocide.